datastaxdevs/workshop-introduction-to-nosql/README.md

 ![Screen Shot 2021-05-19 at 11 19 11 AM](https://user-images.githubusercontent.com/23346205/118839150-452a4200-b894-11eb-8320-20b15f3b1c09.png)

-Then you need to enter in your Astra token to authenticate and talk to the database.
+Then you need to enter in your Astra DB token to authenticate and talk to the database.
 Notice the "server cannot be reached" message.
 This is simply telling you it cannot make the connection because you are not authenticated.
 Click on `HTTP Headers` at the bottom and paste in your token.

 ![Screen Shot 2021-05-20 at 8 49 48 AM](https://user-images.githubusercontent.com/23346205/118981634-88de8380-b948-11eb-9ece-5f75f153020e.png)